Praveen-kumar-C/Web-Automation/README.md

 # Web Automation using selenium - python
 Python code is used to download COVID 19 data set from JHU repository automatically

-Step1 : Need to install selenium python package and below are the commands.
+Step 1 : Need to install selenium python package and below are the commands.

 In cmd/Anaconda prompt: pip install selenium